-Whilst this review identified few published evaluations of KT capacity strengthening interventison for researchers, there are a number of such interventions currently being implemented across LMICs.
-Researcher KT capacity strengthening efforts largely focus on improving individual KT capacity but as this review revealed, the activities in LMIC settings are hardly published in peer reviewed journals, which was the focus of this review (103, 107, 118-120).
-The activities have mainly entailed: training on KT theory and its application, barriers and facilitators; KT strategies and plans; research communication skills; systematic review training; and skills for developing and sustaining relations with policymakers and media (103, 107, 118-121).
-Other common capacity strengthening activities are regional and international partnerships that strengthen knowledge and skills of local researchers and research end-users and their collaboration and formation of KT support networks (8, 122, 123).
+Whilst this review identified few published evaluations of KT capacity strengthening interventison for researchers, we acknowledge previous or currently capacity strengthening efforts being implemented across LMICs although not published in peer reviewed journals.
+These interventions have largely focus on improving individual KT capacity (103, 107, 118-120) including: training on KT theory and its application, barriers and facilitators; KT strategies and plans; research communication skills; systematic review training; and skills for developing and sustaining relations with policymakers and media (103, 107, 118-121).
+Some have focused on strengthening collaboration and supporting establishment and operation of KT support networks (8, 122, 123).
 Examples include EVIP-Net and the Consortium for Health Policy and Systems Analysis in Africa (122, 123).
-There are efforts by some academic institutions to improve recognition of KT in tenure and promotion processes, largely documented in HIC contexts (103, 104).
-However, the extent to which these policies are promoted, recognized, applied, and evaluated is unclear (103)(123).
-Likewise, others recommend resource investments by academic institutions in co-creating or co-producing research, which has been advanced as a more democratic, and potentially more useful, type of learning activity relative to other KT interventions (122, 123).

-The review findings point to the need for multifaceted interventions that address both LMIC researchers’ individual and institutional KT practice gaps.
-One study in this review illustrates the importance of this, reporting that structural changes promoting KT practice by researchers and policymakers in the absence of policies, legislature and guidelines that mandate and guide institutional behavior change resulted in limited improvement in KT practice (99).
-Indeed, there is increasing recognition among KT practitioners of the importance of concurrently addressing individual and institutional capacity constraints to achieve sustainable improvement in KT practice (103)(125).
+A few examples of efforts by some academic institutions to improve recognition of KT in tenure and promotion processes exist but largely in HIC contexts (103, 104) and the extent to which these policies are promoted, recognized, applied, and evaluated is unclear (103).
+There are no examples of multi-pronged interventions that aim to concurrently enhance individual and institutional KT capacity.
+Yet, this review reveals the need for multifaceted interventions that address both LMIC researchers’ individual and institutional KT practice gaps.
+One study in this review illustrated that structural changes promoting KT practice by researchers and policymakers in the absence of policies, legislature and guidelines that mandate and guide institutional behavior change hindered improvement in KT practice (99).
+There is increasing recognition among KT practitioners of the importance of multi-pronged to achieve sustainable improvement in KT practice (103).